cloudmaven/documentation/pages/aws/aws_hipaa.md

 keywords: aws, hipaa
 last_updated: January 25, 2017
 tags: [AWS, HIPAA, medicine, data_management, case_studies, storage, research_computing, data_science]
-summary: "A HIPAA-compliant research system on AWS"
+summary: "Building a secure compute environment; with examples"
 sidebar: mydoc_sidebar
 permalink: aws_hipaa.html
 folder: aws
 ---

 ## Introduction

 [This document](aws_hipaa.html) presents a secure data management system, specifically using the motivation of managing Private Health Information (PHI) under HIPAA regulations on the public cloud.
 This template applies more generally to secure data management in research computing.

+## Framework

-HIPAA regulations require data be encrypted both at rest (e.g. on a storage device) and in transit (e.g. moving from one storage device to another).
-Our hypothetical situation is described in further detail below; it is well to keep these rest/transit encryption notions in mind.
+In a simple view HIPAA regulations require that data be encrypted both at rest (on a storage device) and in transit (moving from one location to another).
+In addition all transactions around PHI data should be logged in a traceable manner to validate the assertion that only authorized individuals have had access to PHI.

+Putting a conforming technical system in place is straightforward.
+The steps are given here although this resource is not exhaustive.
+Our objective is to provide the technical basis for a scalable research solution under HIPAA guidelines.
+The social component of this process is called a *Shared Responsibility* model.
+In this model AWS provides necessary security measures and the practitioners build and operate the environment according to established practices.
+Hence using HIPAA-aligned technologies from AWS is not equivalent to complying with HIPAA.

+We proceed along the following program.

+- Define some User Stories to motivate the structure of what follows
+- Provide instructions for building a secure compute environment (SCE) on the AWS cloud
+  - Constructing a Virtual Private Cloud
+  - Constructing storage, compute and data management elements
+- Describe implementation 1 of the SCE: Simple, includes a very small synthetic dataset
+- Describe implementation 2 of the SCE: OMOP

-Please note that while this study uses AWS we are also building out the construct on the Microsoft Azure public cloud.
+While this study uses AWS our group is also building comparable structures on other cloud platforms, notably on the Microsoft Azure public cloud.

 ## Links